 We ask candidates invited to interview to bring a portfolio along with them.
 The portfolio is an essential part of the application.
 Our advice would be to edit it well, but make sure there is plenty of content, including sketchbooks and life drawings if you have them.
 There should be no 3D objects in the portfolio— only pictures of sculpture and other 3D work.

 - Admissions assessment

 Applicants are required to take a written assessment.

-- Two interviews.
-The first will be a more general interview focusing on candidates' interest and wider exploration of Architecture; the second will be subject-related, including discussion of the portfolio and analysis of some architectural images.
+- One interview.
+This will be subject-related, including discussion of the portfolio and analysis of some architectural images.